khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_5.md

 Maʾmūn ibn Aḥmad al-Salmī, who said: Aḥmad ibn ʿAbd Allāh al-Juwaybārī narrated to us: ʿAbd Allāh ibn Miʾdān al-Azadī informed us from Anas, as _marfūʿ_; and then said, “Fabricated; invented by Maʾmūn or by al-Juwaybārī.”
 Al-Ḥākim mentioned in _al-Madhkal_ that it was said to Maʾmūn, “Do you not look to al-Shāfiʿī and his followers?”
 So he said, “Ahmad ibn ʿAbd Allāh al-Juwaybārī narrated to us... etc., so it becomes evident from this that he is the fabricator of it.”

-The following addition appears in _Lisān_: “Al-Ḥākim then said, ‘Anyone whom Allāh has granted the least amount of intelligence would testify that a _ḥadīth_ such as this is a fabrication attributed to the Messenger of Allāh \pbuh.’”
+The following addition occurs in _Lisān_: “Al-Ḥākim then said, ‘Anyone whom Allāh has granted the least amount of intelligence would testify that a _ḥadīth_ such as this is a fabrication attributed to the Messenger of Allāh \pbuh.’”

 The _ḥadīth_ does have other routes of narration, but these depend on liars and unknown reporters.
 Therefore, it is extremely bizarre that ʿAllāmah al-ʿAyni should incline towards strengthening the _ḥadīth_ with those other routes, and that Shaykh al-Kawtharī should support him!
 However, it is no surprise from the latter, for he was notorious for being submerged in zeal for Imam Abū Ḥanīfah \mabpwhim, even if it entailed insulting other Imams; but it is very surprising from al-ʿAyni, for he was generally known not to go to such extremes.
 The opinion of these two has been refuted, with analysis of the other routes of narration referred to, in a unique way in ʿAllāmah Yamānī's valuable book, _at-Tankīl bimā fī Taʾnīb al-Kawtharī min al-Abāṭīl_ (1/20, 446--9).